 SA Sports Fever Crossbow Package 543

-Possibly the best choice for that budget-minded user, this crossbow is a little lower than the previous reviews, but it’s still a solid construction, giving you a good bang for your buck without breaking the bank.
+Possibly the best choice for that budget-minded female hunter, this crossbow is a little lower than the previous reviews, but it’s still a solid construction, giving you a good bang for your buck without breaking the bank.
 The Fever Crossbow is a non-flashy production brought to you from SA Sports.
-Featuring a classic camo body, complete with ambidextrous safety shooting (just in case you’re a little queasy about using one hand over the other, you may do better once you have a chance to fully test it out with both hands!
+Featuring a classic camo body, complete with ambidextrous safety shooting – just in case you’re a little queasy about using one hand over the other, you may do better once you have a chance to fully test it out with both hands!
 Other great features of this one include:

 * 240 FPS

 * Adjustable Weaver Scope mount giving you full reign of where to look at, and what to do in the next few minutes of spotting something.